 Water your plants in the morning.

 Not a morning person?
 You might find these two reasons to get up a little early than usual at least three times a week.

-Watering your plants in the morning allows its leaves to dry off before evening.
+Watering your plants in the morning allows their leaves to dry off before evening.
 Earwigs, slugs, and snails love damp plants.
 You definitely don’t want them chewing on your plants.

-Additionally, watering your garden in the morning ensures that the soil will be able to absorb enough water and reach the roots making your plant well hydrated even in the afternoon.
+Additionally, watering your garden in the morning ensures that the soil will be able to absorb enough water and reach the roots making your plant well-hydrated even in the afternoon.
 Watering them during high noon or afternoon is less efficient because of the water loss due to evaporation.
 Plants become stressed when they are less hydrated.
 Insects are attracted to wilting and stressed plants.
-Some gardeners have noted that the few insects who do feed on vibrant, healthy plants later act sluggish, as if they have been poisoned.
+Some gardeners have noted that the few insects that do feed on vibrant, healthy plants later act sluggish as if they have been poisoned.

-Have a mutual understanding with your plants, give them enough space.
+Have a mutual understanding with your plants, and give them enough space.
 They need proper spacing from each other for good air circulation.
 This helps in the evaporation of water from the soil.
-Keeping your plants too close to each other would invite an escargatoire of snails and groups of slugs partying on those damp and dark areas on your garden.
+Keeping your plants too close to each other would invite an escargatoire of snails and groups of slugs partying in those damp and dark areas in your garden.

 If you are a coffee lover like me, this would be one easy step for you to get rid of those pests from your garden.
-Aside from providing nitrogen to your soil which would help in growing healthy plants, coffee grounds will also get rid of your garden pests.
-Due to its strong aroma, most insects such as wasps, bees, slugs, snails and ants, as well as other animals such as deers and cats, hate getting near it.
+Aside from providing nitrogen to your soil, which would help in growing healthy plants, coffee grounds will also get rid of your garden pests.
+Due to its strong aroma, most insects, such as wasps, bees, slugs, snails, and ants, as well as other animals, such as deer and cats, hate getting near it.

-Quick note, it may not immediately kill pests when you place some coffee ground on your soil.
+Quick note, it may not immediately kill pests when you place some coffee grounds on your soil.
 However, they will surely avoid being near that area.